akbulutdora/akbulutdora.github.io/blog/src/project_1.md

 > One increasingly popular approach to ensuring safe concurrency is message passing, where threads or actors communicate by sending each other messages containing data.
 > Here’s the idea in a slogan from the Go language documentation: *“Do not communicate by sharing memory; instead, share memory by communicating.”*

-I love #golang, and seeing a wink to its docs made my day.
+I love Go, and seeing a wink to its docs made my day.

 ## Fourth attempt